bualuk/cisc187-assignments/README.md

-# cisc187-assignments
+# CISC187 assignments
-Labs and projects due for CISC187
+Welcome to CISC 187!

+All labs and projects are completed within this repository.